Introduction to OpenID Connect (OIDC)

 Non-standard integration note

-For server-to-server api calls that are required to access user records without an access token, a direct_access client should be used.
+For server-to-server API calls that are required to access user records without an access token, a direct_access client should be used.
 Each direct_access client should be scoped to only read/write the attributes that it needs access to.

 Your Next Reason Solutions Architect can configure this.

-Public Client vs Confidential Client
+Public Client vs. Confidential Client

 OAuth defines two types of clients: confidential clients and public clients.

-Confidential clients are applications that are able to securely authenticate with the authorization server, for example being able to keep their registered client secret safe.
+Confidential clients are applications that are able to securely authenticate with the authorization server, for example, being able to keep their registered client secret safe.

 Client Secret